Statistical mechanics of Coulomb gases as quantum theory on Riemann surfaces

 Its moduli space $u$ contains {\em four} singular points $u=-1,e^{\pm i\pi/3}$ and $u=\infty$, where the torus degenerates into the sphere.
 (There were only three such points in the (1,1) case.)
 For $u=-1$ the branching points $z_\pm$ coalesce, while for $u=e^{\pm i\pi/3}$ the branching point $z_0$ collides with $z_\pm$, correspondingly.
 As $u\to +\infty$, the branching point $z_0$ approaches $z=0$, while $z_\pm \to \pm i\infty$.

-The action integrals are again defined as $S_j=\oint_{\gamma_j} \lambda$, where the 1-form $\lambda(u)=p(z)dz/iz$ is holomorphic on the torus.
+The action integrals are again defined as $S_j=\oint_{\gamma_j} \lambda$, where the 1-form $\lambda(u)=p(z)dz/iz$ is meromorphic on the torus.
 In general the counterparts of the turning points in the complex $\theta$-plane are not real.
 This makes it more convenient to discuss the action cycles $\gamma_j$ in the $z$-plane.
 With three turning points $z_0, z_\pm$, it is convenient to take three paths of integration $\gamma_0,\gamma_1,\gamma_2$, depicted in Fig.~\ref{fig:Paths2,1}.
 In terms of the two basic cycles on the torus $\delta_0,\delta_1$, Fig.~\ref{fig:DegenerateTorus}, the three paths are given by

 One may notice that $\gamma_0-\gamma_1-\gamma_2=0$, and thus $S_0=S_1+S_2$.
-This is a consequence of the Riemann-Roch theorem\cite{Miranda}, stating that on a Riemann surface of genus 1 there are only two independent closed cycles.
+This equality holds because on a Riemann surface of genus 1 there are only two independent closed cycles.
 From de Rham's theorem\cite{Miranda} one infers that there are exactly two independent 1-forms.
 Therefore the three forms $\{\lambda''(u),\lambda'(u),\lambda(u)\}$ are linearly dependent up to an exact form.
 Following the root outlined in Sec.~\ref{sec:Picard-Fuchs1,1} (where $P_2(z)$ is replaced with $P_3(z)$ -- polynomial of degree 3), one obtains the Picard-Fuchs equation

 In agreement with the above discussion, there are regular singular points at the third roots of negative unity, i.e. $u=-1, e^{\pm i\pi/3}$ where the coefficient in front of the highest derivative goes to zero, and at $u=\infty$.
 Two linearly independent solutions $F_0(u^3)$ and $uF_1(u^3)$ of this second-order ODE are given in terms of the hypergeometric functions